recent

 What are adverbial phrases?

 Adverbial phrases are groups of words that function as adverbs.
-For example, "with caution", "before dinner", "on occasion".
+For example, "with caution", "before dinner", and "on occasion".

 author-img